fareedst/markdown_exec/examples/indent.md

 Tabs are interpreted as 4 spaces.

 ## Related MDE options
+divider_match                |  Pattern for topics/dividers in block selection menu
 fenced_start_and_end_regex   |  Matches the start and end of a fenced code block fenced_start_extended_regex  |  Match the start of a fenced block heading1_match               |  MDE_HEADING1_MATCH heading2_match               |  MDE_HEADING2_MATCH
 heading3_match               |  MDE_HEADING3_MATCH
-menu_divider_match           |  Pattern for topics/dividers in block selection menu
 menu_note_match              |  Pattern for notes in block selection menu menu_task_match              |  Pattern for tasks